margaretmf/margaretmf.github.io/keycreativewriting.md

 Wake up, and be free.
 The day is yours, and the day is mine.

 It's a really great day for the sky to be blue.
 Look up high!
-See the birds soaring too.
+And see the birds soaring too!

 On this new day the birds really sing.
 It's fun to sing with the birds and hear their songs ringaling.